Developed by Vladislav Staroselskiy

 Principal Investigator: Sujeeta Bhatt, Ph.D - Behavioral Neuroscience, Georgetown University

+This study is closed.
 The primary goal of this project is to identify the neural systems responsible for deception-based decision making by examining BOLD patterns associated with facial recognition and to correlate the results from the fMRI study with pupil dilation and heart rate.